Best Precision Electric Fencing Kit Complete Guide for High-Volume Production Efficiency and Reliability

 - Bottom gaps may let smaller animals slip through

 Smaller animals like chickens managed to slip through holes near the bottom, which could be a problem if you want complete containment.
-Still, it’s a practical choice for farms that need quick setup and reliable fencing.
+The HSLNSD fence felt strong and adaptable.
+It’s the total package — and the one we’d grab first.

 - Strong, lightweight wire that’s easy to handle